 Game’s changing for home oxygen

-HME News: You attended the “Long Term Oxygen Therapy Conference: Separating Fact from Fiction,” March 31-April 1 in Orlando.
-The goal of that conference was not to talk about reimbursement, but about the benefits of this therapy.
+HME News: You will attend the “Long Term Oxygen Therapy Conference: Separating Fact from Fiction,” March 31-April 1 in Orlando.
+The goal of that conference is not to talk about reimbursement, but about the benefits of this therapy.
 That’s a big deal, right?

 HME: What’s wrong with the way home oxygen therapy is being provided?